 Elliot and Elizabeth welcomed a son, Brian, in 1944 and a daughter, Melissa, in 1961.
 They raised their family in Rye, at 111 Hix Avenue.
 Elliot was a member of the Rye Democratic Committee and later Chairman.
 He worked on the school board, and held a passion for the community.
-The family were members of Coveleigh.
+The family were members of The Coveleigh Club.

-Elliot Eakin retired in Rye and passed in 2010, after his wife and son.
-At the time he was survived by his daughter Melissa.
+Elliot Eakin retired in Rye and passed January 12, 2010.
+He was predeceased by his wife and son and was survived by his daughter Melissa.

 Rye High School, 2023